-- Social media marketing tools
+- Social marketing tools (post schedulers and brand watchers)

-- Landing page resources
+- Landing page resources (like landing page generators)

-- Direct mail marketing software
+- Direct mail marketing software (such as customer databases)

-- Lead generation tools
+- Lead generation tools (blogging and SEO tools)

-- Postcard marketing tools
+- Postcard marketing tools (visual software for designing)

 - Web analytics programs (visual software for measuring results)

 - Customer tracking tools (viewing customer journeys across your page)

 Several of the best marketing automation platforms deliver many of these features and more.
 Including social media, email and other channels into a single automation platform can decrease labor for a marketing department, and also provide key business intelligence concerning certain marketing campaigns.
-A guide from Marketo shows more of the details of a marketing automation solution.

 A business that is attempting to expand their marketing strategies can use marketing automation to make their internal processes as effective as possible.
 They can also use marketing automation to scale up quickly and efficiently.